 The health app linked to their watch allows users to schedule reminders for health assessments and track the impacts of their workouts, including time and intensity, with post-workout effort ratings.
 The app has a summary page that can be customized to show particular data, such as running, hiking, swimming, and mindfulness training stats.
 As a result, users are encouraged to walk more, sit less, and work out every day.

 The connected health app has elements that drive users to stay motivated and consistent.
-With the configurable and user-friendly Wonlex ECG Watch, customers can use one hand to navigate through any app, including calendars, messaging, and weather.
+With the configurable and user-friendly Wonlex ECG Watches, customers can use one hand to navigate through any app, including calendars, messaging, and weather.

 Our professionals will carefully inspect every new smartwatch we manufacture to assess its comfort and design.
 We recognize that consumers won't wear it every day if it's not stylish and comfortable enough for anything from an early-morning workout to business hours to a night out.
 For us, it's important always to prioritize the user's experience.
 Since most smartwatches also function as fitness trackers, we constantly check that all sensors—including GPS, heart rate, and step counts—function properly.